 A very brief history of Shinjuku Gyoen

 The lands that the park is built on were originally given to Kiyonari Naito, a daimyo of the Tokuguawa period.
 With the passing of the Tokugawa period, they eventually became a part of the Imperial Household Agency.

 The gardens, completed in 1906 for the royal family were destroyed during World War II and subsequently rebuilt.
 In 1949 the gardens were opened to the public as, “National Park Shinjuku Imperial Gardens”.
 They came under the jurisdiction of the Ministry of the Environment in January 2001 and named, “Shinjuku Gyoen National Garden.”

 There is an information center at the Shinjuku gate.
 Usually (but not always) there is a staff member who speaks English at the front counter (not available for guided tours, but can help with any questions you might have).
 The center also has a very reasonably-priced cafe (Hana-no-ki).
 You can see Shinjuku Gyoen`s home page here.

-The park is a fabulous place and it should be on your “see” list if you visit Shinjuku.
-If you want to see what it looks like during hanami you can look at this article here.
+The park is a fabulous place to visit and it should be on your list if you visit Shinjuku.

 I’ve been living in Tokyo for close to 20 years.
 Originally, I`m from Australia and made the move here in 1991 on a working holiday visa, when I was about 25.
 At that time I worked for NOVA (the defunct English school).
 In 1993 I returned to Australia to finish my university degree.